Chamloei Rak

 Chamloei Rak (จำเลยรัก) is a 1960 novel by Chuwong Chayachinda which has been adapted for two movies and five television series.

 Plot

-The story of Soorya whose life changed when she was kidnapped by Harit Rangsiman, a landowner who mistakes her for her cousin who caused his brother's death.
-Humiliated and forced to work, Soorya strikes up a friendship with a deaf and dumb man who was also a victim of Harit's cruelty.
-Harit realised his mistake and releases Soorya, but only to allow him to spy on her cousin, which leads to her downfall.
+This is the story of Soraya, whose life changed when she was kidnapped by Harit Rangsiman.
+Harit mistook her for her cousin, who had caused the death of his brother.
+Humiliated and forced to work, Soraya befriends a deaf and mute man who is also a victim of Harit's cruelty.
+When Harit realises his mistake, he releases Soraya, but only to spy on her cousin, which ultimately leads to her downfall.

-Film, TV or theatrical adaptations

 Chamloei Rak has been adapted for two movies and five television series.